CYD-poolen/cyd.liu.se/Guides.md

 ## Access your files from home

 ### Linux and BSD
-If you have a file manager such as Nautilus or Thunar installed (which you normally do), simply press Ctrl-L and enter:
+If you have a file manager such as Nautilus or Thunar installed (which you normally do), open it and simply press Ctrl-L and enter:

     ssh://<liu-id>@ssh.cyd.liu.se:/cyd/home/<liu-id>